Providing Valuable Legal Services to Our Clients and Their Family Members in the Estate Planning Process

 What is a Power of Attorney Document?

 With a durable power of attorney document, you can entrust an individual to act on your behalf to handle your financial affairs and family fortune if you cannot do so yourself.
-This type of estate planning document is especially useful for high-net-worth individuals and business owners with pressing financial matters that cannot wait in cases where they are left incapacitated.
+This type of estate planning document is especially useful for high-net-worth individuals and business owners with pressing financial matters that cannot wait, in cases where they are left incapacitated.

 How Often Should Your Estate Plan Be Updated?